Hidden Internal Control Gaps That Threaten Your Small Businesses

 Some systems will even allow you to set limits on overtime.

-Run a monthly summary report and look for trends or outliers — it only takes 5–10 minutes.
+Run a monthly summary report and look for trends or outliers.
+It only takes 5–10 minutes.

 Final Thoughts: You Don’t Need a Full Audit Team to Protect Your Business

-Internal controls don’t have to be complicated.
+Closing internal control gaps doesn’t have to be complicated.
 With smart systems and a few intentional steps, even the smallest businesses can reduce the risk of fraud, errors, and financial waste.

 Need help reviewing your processes or want a second set of eyes?
-We offer Internal Control Checkups and Forensic Accounting Analysis for small businesses — tailored to your size, tools, and budget.
+We offer Internal Control Checkups and Forensic Accounting Analysis for small businesses, tailored to your size, tools, and budget.
 Whether you suspect something is off or just want peace of mind, let’s talk.

 Contact us to schedule a consultation.